Competing with gastric ulcers: What you need to know

 -If your competition horse is prone to weight gain, consider feeding soaked hay.
 Soaking hay helps to reduce the water-soluble carbohydrate or ‘sugar’ content and of course, less sugar means fewer calories!

 -Provide forage while travelling, ensure your horse has access to forage throughout the journey.
 Large holed haynets may be more suitable for those that can lose their appetite.
+On very long journeys offer them high fibre meals if they’re not tucking into their forage.

 -Total forage intake should not be to be restricted to less than 1.5% of current bodyweight per day on a dry matter basis.
 On an as fed basis (the amount you need to weigh out), this equates to approximately 9kg of hay if you intend to feed it dry, 11kg of hay if you intend to soak it before feeding or 11-12kg of haylage for a 500kg horse without grazing.